 It’s time to stop focusing on your controlling spouse and start re-building your self-esteem.
 Practice self-care by asking for support from friends and family.
 Get therapy if you can afford it.
 Cultivate mindfulness skills to regulate your nervous system.
 And remember: leaving a marriage to a controlling spouse isn’t easy, but staying would only get harder.

 Have questions about your divorce?
-Schedule a free attorney consultation and get answers from one of our highly skilled and experienced attorneys.
+Schedule an attorney consultation and get answers from one of our highly skilled and experienced attorneys.
 See what a difference it makes when you are informed about your matter and have a clear strategy for the road ahead.
 Call us today at 888-888-0919, or please click our contact form below.